Sparse Autoencoders are Capable LLM Jailbreak Mitigators: Results

 \subsection{Feature Selection Ablations}

-We perform two ablations to isolate the impact of different components of our feature selection algorithm.
-We run these ablations on Llama-3.1-8b-it, where the performance gap between \saeours{} and CAA is largest, allowing the effects of individual components to be most clearly observed.
+Our feature selection algorithm has two main components: context-conditioned token matching and statistical filtering/ranking.
+We ablate each component on Llama-3.1-8b-it, where the performance gap between \saeours{} and CAA is largest, to isolate their individual contributions.

-Our first ablation (Diff-All) eliminates token matching and instead computes paired differences over mean-pooled activations of all tokens in each sequence while keeping the remaining filtering and ranking steps.
-Our second ablation (Diff-All-Magnitude) removes both the token matching step and the filtering and ranking steps yielding a procedure that is effectively equivalent to applying CAA-style mean-shift steering in sparse feature space.
-In \autoref{fig:llama_feature_selection_ablations_pareto}, we see that both ablations substantially worsen the safety–utility tradeoff, with utility degrading rapidly across all three utility metrics.
-In particular, for Diff-All-Magnitude, i.e. without the statistical ranking, performance collapses to high safety and low utility, showing the necessity of our statistical feature selection to maintain controllable safety-utility trade-offs.